Architecture Overview

 ## Verification layers (1 / 2 / 3)

-what is trusted at each layer, and [`/verification`](/verification) for the
+canonical breakdown of what is proved versus trusted at each layer lives on the

 ## Where to next